-The study of Islamic diasporic masculinity in the social-constructivist perspective The identification of the procedural nature of a dynamic model of European Islamic masculinity lays in continuity with the social-constructivist approach to gender, whose point of departure is that, as underlined by Ouzgane (2006, p 2), 'men are not born, they are made within particular social contexts '.
+The study of Islamic diasporic masculinity in the social-constructivist perspective

+The identification of the procedural nature of a dynamic model of European Islamic masculinity lays in continuity with the social-constructivist approach to gender, whose point of departure is that, as underlined by Ouzgane (2006, p 2), 'men are not born, they are made within particular social contexts'.
-This approach, especially in its more recent developments, recognizes the variability of the concepts of masculine and feminine between society and society and, in the same society, between different historical periods and in the same society in the same historical period, between generations, and in the same society, in the same historical period and in the same generation, between different social, economic and cultural groups (see Kimmel, 2000; Connell, 1995; Connell and Messerchmidt, 2005).
-These evidencies were particularly enriched during what Connell (2012) calls the ethnographic moment of masculinity studies, that in the 90s saw the production of numerous empirical studies, documenting different models of masculinity, in different cultures and social spaces, emphasizing the multifaceted nature of the definitions of masculinity, locally and globally, drawing attention to the need for new conceptualizations, able to read the variability of expressions of the same hegemonic masculine subjectivity, deconstructing elements that, highlighted in the study of white, bourgeois masculinity, were often regarded New studies, then, have focused on the multiplicity of male models living in the same social space, constructed and relevant with respect to marginal and marginalized groups, not necessarily because deprived of desirable features for the dominant male models for example, because of scarce economic resources or different sexual orientations - but because they possess other characteristics, specifically cultural or ethnic, questioning number of whom can be reduced by the percentage corresponding to religious minorities in the country of origin.
-This choice, however, do not take account Muslims born in the host countries, often three or four generations later, holding, mainly, a European nationality, nor converts.
-None of the statistics counts, the actual belongings and the practice of European Muslims.
-Considering these problems, Muslims in the European Union can indicatively be estimated as about 16 millions, of which, according to geographically and numerically limited polls, religiously active people are between one third and one fourth (Dassetto, 2003).

-mainstream interpretations of the same concept of hegemonic masculinity (Demetriou, 2001)5.
+This approach, especially in its more recent developments, recognizes the variability of the concepts of masculine and feminine between society and society and, in the same society, between different historical periods and in the same society in the same historical period, between generations, and in the same society, in the same historical period and in the same generation, between different social, economic and cultural groups (see Kimmel, 2000; Messerchmidt, Connell and These evidencies were particularly enriched during what Connell (2012) calls the ethnographic moment of masculinity studies, that in the 90s saw the production of numerous empirical studies, documenting different models of masculinity, in different cultures and social spaces, emphasizing the multifaceted nature of the definitions of masculinity, locally and globally, drawing attention to the need for new conceptualizations, able to read the variability of expressions of the same hegemonic masculine subjectivity, deconstructing elements that, highlighted in the study of white, Western and bourgeois masculinity. were often regarded universal. as New studies, then, have focused on the multiplicity of male models living in the same social space, constructed and relevant with respect to marginal and marginalized groups, not necessarily because deprived of desirable features for the dominant male models - for example, because of scarce economic resources or different sexual orientations - but because they possess other characteristics, specifically cultural or ethnic, questioning mainstream interpretations of the same concept of hegemonic masculinity (Demetriou, 2001)5.

-Marginal groups, therefore, built, precisely on the basis of these characteristics, concepts of masculinity dominant to the group, but marginal to the hegemonic model, which not only can not aspire to be part of it, because of their cultural characteristics - although, like other subordinate masculinities benefit of the patriarchal dividend, the tangible or intangible benefits coming from the action of hegemonic masculinity to the outside - but opposition to it, rejecting or exasperating some of Although recognizing the possibility of coexistence of different expressions of masculinity, these approaches often perpetuate the dualism hegemonic/subordinate masculinity, emphasizing the oppositional nature of the relationships between them, lacking to recognize the existence of models that, subordinate to hegemonic masculinity while sharing with it some attributes - like heterosexuality - have other characteristics considered desirable and therefore necessary to a particular group and missing to the hegemonic model.
+Marginal groups, therefore, built, precisely on the basis of these characteristics, concepts of masculinity dominant to the group, but marginal to the hegemonic model, which not only can not aspire to be part of it, because of their cultural characteristics - although, like other subordinate masculinities benefit of the patriarchal dividend, the tangible or intangible benefits coming from the action of hegemonic masculinity to the outside - but built in opposition to it, rejecting or exasperating some Although recognizing the possibility of coexistence of different expressions of masculinity. these approaches often perpetuate hegemonic/subordinate masculinity, emphasizing the oppositional nature of the relationships between them, lacking to recognize the existence of models that, subordinate to hegemonic masculinity while sharing with it some attributes - like heterosexuality - have other characteristics considered desirable and therefore necessary to a particular group and missing to the hegemonic model.

-In the analysis on masculinity directly or indirectly linked to migration, such duality can be overcome by using a transnational approach, considering, therefore, as part of the construction of gender subjectivity and patterns, not only the dynamics of comparison with hegemonic masculinity produced by dominant group in a given social space, but also the concept of masculinity dominant in communities' countries of origin, and the resulting hybrid interaction and mutual acculturation between In the article, the use of a transnational approach is ensured by the very definition of European Islamic masculinity as diasporic, assuming the word diaspora in the sense of Peter Mandaville (2001)6 in his work on the reconstruction of Muslim community of believers - umma - in transnational spaces.
+In the analysis on masculinity directly or indirectly linked to migration, such duality can be overcome by using a transnational approach, considering, therefore, as part of the construction of gender subjectivity and patterns, not only the dynamics of comparison with hegemonic masculinity produced by dominant group in a given social space, but also the concept of masculinity dominant in communities' countries of origin, and the resulting hybrid interaction and mutual acculturation between them.

+In the article, the use of a transnational approach is ensured by the very definition of European Islamic masculinity as diasporic, assuming the word diaspora in the sense of Peter Mandaville $(2001)^6$ in his work on the reconstruction of Muslim community of believers - umma - in transnational spaces.
 The author, indeed, defines as diasporic those people whose families have moved in the past three generations between significantly far countries, maintaining a relationship with them, remembering them and, as a result, taking them through the experience of travel.